 The power of gratitude also means you won’t trash your gift, you will want to care for it and use it as intended or in some other beautiful way.
 And, that’s exactly what I have found myself doing with my recent gifts both large and small.

 So, we can reduce consumer demand, consumption of resources and waste by being more generous with our skills, time, knowledge, information and material goods – and improve our lives through our relationships with others.
 To get started, it can be as simple as giving someone something they need like a kitchen utensil that you have multiple of, or bras that don’t fit you anymore (which is another gift I received last month), or teaching someone how to do something.

 By being more generous we can learn to live on less, depend less on money and associate it less with survival.
-This will help us transition from something other than our current debt based growth economy which encourages us to value our possessions more than our contributions to others and the environment.
+This will help us transition away from our current debt based growth economy which encourages us to value our possessions more than our contributions to others and the environment.

 So, shouldn’t we lead the way by giving more of our skills, time, knowledge, information and material goods to those who need it, when they need it?
 But just as important is to receive gifts from others for our own needs.

 I absolutely adore this!
 Friends and I do food swaps with our homegrown fruit and veggies, but it’s nice to do things just to be a nice person and help someone out.
 Going to try and incorporate more of this.
 Thank you!